 Apple’s iBeacon protocol introduced the concept of a beacon region.
 It’s important to remember that beacon-enabled apps can detect beacon regions as well as individual beacons.

-As opposed to common understanding of regions, a beacon region is not defined by any geographic properties, like GPS data or latitude and longitude.
-Instead, it’s characterized by the same three values as beacons: UUID, Major and Minor (read more about them here).
+As opposed to the common understanding of regions, a beacon region is not defined by any geographic properties, like GPS data or latitude and longitude.
+Instead, in iBeacon a region is characterized by the same three values as beacons: UUID, Major and Minor (read more about them here).
+In Estimote Monitoring, regions are defined by common tags of multiple beacons or by beacon identifiers.
 Therefore, the physical representation of a region is the range of all beacons in this region.

 - With only UUID: it consists of all beacons with a given UUID.
 For example: a region defined with default Estimote UUID would consist of all Estimote Beacons with unchanged UUID.

 - With UUID and Major: it consists of all beacons using a specific combination of UUID and Major.
 For example, all Estimote Beacons with default UUID and Major set to 13579.